PabloBuisson/awesome-css/README.md

 # CSS IS AWESOME

-With this website, I wanted to highlight my favorite things we can do with CSS today.
+I wanted to highlight my **favorite things we can do with CSS today**.
 The list is not finished - there is a lot of amazing things we can do with CSS nowadays and in the future - but I think it's a good start.
+Head to [https://awesome-css.pablobuisson.fr/](https://awesome-css.pablobuisson.fr/) to discover the list !

 ## :rocket: Goals of the project

-* Try and provide examples of some of the exciting functionalities of modern CSS
+* Try and provide examples of some of the **exciting functionalities** of modern CSS
-* Use relative units and modern CSS to build a responsive website
+* Use **relative units** and modern CSS to build a responsive website
-* Add a dark mode
+* Add a **dark mode**
-* Add color themes
+* Add **color themes**
-* Add a bullets navigation
+* Add a vertical **bullet navigation**
 * Write in english :uk:

 ## :dart: Presentation of the project